Shared Bikes and Scooters

 Why is the City bringing shared active transportation to Fremont?

 Shared active transportation programs have achieved rapid popularity in many other cities across the U.S. Fremont’s Bicycle Master Plan identifies launching a bike share system as a near-term action, and Fremont’s General Plan identifies promotion of a multimodal transportation system as an overarching goal.
 In addition, Fremont received a grant from the Metropolitan Transportation Commission to implement a bike share system.

 How do “dockless” shared active transportation systems work?

 Users execute a user agreement with an operator then use an app to locate and unlock bicycles or scooters.
 Users may end their trip at any point but must comply with parking rules and respect designated no parking zones.
 HOPR is responsible for rebalancing bikes and scooters to high demand areas if they are not checked out again within a specified timeframe.

-Where will shared bikes and scooters be available in Fremont?
+Where are shared bikes and e-scooters available in Fremont?

 How will the program promote safety?

 All equipment will meet minimum operating standards such as maximum operating speeds and lights.
 HOPR will be responsible for operating educating users on compliance with state and local laws and regulations age and licensing requirements, sidewalk riding prohibitions, and other rules of the road.